clegault/dotfiles/README.md

 You will be asked before backing up or restoring any file as an additional safety check, as these files are by their nature highly sensitive.

-## Developer Guide

-There's not much to say really, just follow the principles below:

-- Try to keep features _orthogonal_, so that they don't rely on each other
-- Try to remember to support `bash` as well as `zsh`
-- Try to remember to support Linux as well as MacOSX

 ## Ubuntu Terminal Configuration

 Set the [OneDark Theme](https://github.com/denysdovhan/one-gnome-terminal) with: